 - Prescription drugs: Drugs originally designed for the treatment of other conditions have been found to be effective treatments for nerve pain.
-Some of the most commonly used would be antidepressants and anticonvulsants (originally used to treat epilepsy), which are often used in combination to enhance their benefits.
-Although helpful for some patients, they do not work for all types of nerve pain – for example, they seem to be ineffective for nerve pain caused by cancer chemotherapy or HIV.
+Some of the most commonly used would be antidepressants and anticonvulsants (originally used to treat epilepsy).
+These are often used in combination to enhance their benefits.
+Although helpful for some patients, they do not work for all types of nerve pain – for example, they seem to be ineffective for nerve pain caused by cancer, chemotherapy, or HIV.
 Another option is strong opioid painkillers.
 These would only be used for severe nerve pain, and they carry serious side effects such as addiction and risk of overdose.

-- Electrical stimulation: Electrical impulses can be employed to block nerves pain messages from reaching the brain.
-This can be quite complex, however, and often requires surgery.
+- Interventional procedures: Electrical impulses can be employed to block nerve pain messages from reaching the brain.
+This can be quite complex, however, and often requires surgery or interventional procedures.
 A lot of people also do not like the idea of electrical stimulation, due to its negative portrayal in the media (such as in the ending of One Flew over the Cuckoo’s Nest).

 - Alternative therapy: These include treatments such as acupuncture, massage, meditation or even aromatherapy, and have different levels of success.
 Some people find them fantastic, while others report no benefits at all.

 - Surgery: As a last resort, surgical intervention may deem an appropriate option to free a pinched nerve, such as removing part of a bone to relieve sciatica.